Back to Blog

 The Chloride Problem

 Chlorides are uniquely aggressive toward stainless steel.
 They penetrate the passive chromium oxide layer that protects stainless from corrosion, initiating pitting that can progress to perforation.
+What starts as a tiny pit can become a through-hole surprisingly quickly in aggressive environments.

 304 handles most corrosive environments well.
 Mild acids, most organic chemicals, and ordinary atmospheric exposure won’t challenge it.
 But introduce chlorides—even in small concentrations—and 304 becomes vulnerable.